So, would you like to improve your real estate sales skills?

 The time you wasted with this type of unqualified or late-qualified client could have been spent talking to several more that may have resulted in a sale.

-We can also learn from the stats that you might also need to improve your closing skills.
+We can also learn from the stats that you might need to improve your closing skills.

-Remember that almost half of the salespersons don’t make an attempt to close a sale.
+Remember that almost half of salespersons don’t attempt to close a sale.

 This can often happen when you may have prepared a nice presentation for a sales call.